the-unbelievable-machine/ansible_collection_hpe/CONTRIBUTE.md

   This will trigger GitHub workflow `Pull request to master`.

 - If workflow `Pull request to master` succeeded, merging the request into branch `master` will trigger another GitHub workflow: `Build new release`.
-This workflow will run checks and create a new tag `v<VERSION>` if all checks succeeded.
+This workflow will run checks and create a new tag `<VERSION>` if all checks succeeded.

 > **🗨️ HINT**